cawasser/vanilla/README.md

 - [x] user picker for colors and title, using \[cljsjs/react-color "2.13.8-0"\] [link](http://casesandberg.github.io/react-color/)
 - [ ] move some of the viz stuff (labels, etc) to the service definition/data-message to make more declarative (mix-in? where?)
 - [ ] ~~figure out how to let the user pick the charts in a stacked or side-by-side~~ (DROPPED)
+- [ ] allow widgets to publish/subscribe of user selection events so multiple widgets can work together
 - [ ] migrate the widget defs to the server and load them dynamically (can this be done with a push from the server? that way the client will get the updates as soon as we put them on the server-farm)
 - [ ] login
 - [ ] generative testing of the client